Comcast/MirrorTool-for-Kafka-Connect/README.md

-# MirrorTool for Kafka Connect
+# MirrorTool for Kafka Connect (Deprecated)

+**Note: Since version [2.4](https://github.com/apache/kafka/tree/2.4/connect/mirror) Kafka ships with a Kafka Source Connector that implements this functionality.
+As such, this repository is no longer actively maintained.**

 A Kafka Source Connector for [Kafka Connect](https://kafka.apache.org/documentation/#connect).
 Mirror topics from a source Kafka cluster into your destination Kafka cluster.